Maurits-de-Groot/nebius-solutions-library/anyscale/README.md

 ## Installation

-### Deploying NFS server and creating Object stroage bucket
+### Deploying an NFS server and creating Object storage bucket

-1. Initialize the Terraform code in `prepare` directory:
+1. Initialize the Terraform code in the `prepare` directory:
 ```bash
 terraform -chdir=prepare init
 ```